NQB37/segmentation-image/README.md

 # Running the App

-Run the two servers in parallel in project root
+Run client and server in parallel

 ```bash
 npm run dev